- What is Basal Body Temperature (BBT)?

 - Record your temperature reading using a fertility tracker app, plain ol’ diary or a printable template.

-- Use the best basal body thermometer.
+- Use one of the best basal body thermometers.

 What is a Basal Body Thermometer?

 Ok, the short sentence is it’s a thermometer that measures your basal body temperature.

 But the question we all want to know is: is there a difference between a basal thermometer and regular?